Wafelack/Vlugger/README.md

 - Go to releases and download the latest executable **or**
-- Download and run updater.sh
+- Download and run installer.sh
 **or**
 - Run `cargo install vlugger` in `/bin/`